How to Get More Followers on Twitter – From Zero to Hero20 min read

-It may seem like an easy one but first impressions matter, so we’re going to cover it.
+It may seem like an easy one but first impressions matter.

-There are many things you can change on your profile, some of which can be regularly changed, depending on branding updates or marketing plans.
+There are many things you can change on your profile.
+Some of these can be regularly changed, depending on branding updates or marketing plans.

 To briefly outline, these are your:

-With over 330 million monthly active users (as of 2019 Q1) and with millions of inactive accounts on top of this; it’s more than likely that your preferred username could be gone.
+With millions of inactive accounts on top of this, your preferred username could be gone.
 Unless your business is a registered trademark, there’s sadly not much you or @TaylorSwift13 can do about this.

 Profile Picture and Header

-Check out this example below of a great profile picture which is in no way a form of product placement whatsoever.
+Check out this example of a great profile picture (which is in no way a form of product placement whatsoever).

-This doesn’t need to be a plain background, white shirt and tie affair; different styles of images will work for different industries, so use common sense when deciding what will best represent your brand.
+Now, this doesn’t need to be a plain background, white shirt and tie affair.
+Different styles of images will work for different industries, so use common sense when deciding what will best represent your brand.

-When it comes to your header image, this is pretty much your headline for your Twitter profile; much like when you speed down the highway with billboards flying overhead, there are usually only a few seconds to get your message across.
+When it comes to your header image, this is pretty much your headline for your Twitter profile.
+Just like when you speed down the highway with billboards flying overhead, there are usually only a few seconds to get your message across.

-With that in mind, keep it simple but make it bold and don’t forget to size it correctly.
+With that in mind, keep it simple, make it bold, and don’t forget to size it correctly.